7 Social Commerce Trends for 2021

 Those looking to market and sell their products online with real-time streaming face some challenges.
 Firstly, it takes a lot of resources to produce high-quality, engaging live videos featuring charismatic people to make viewers want to buy and to keep coming back for more.
 While live commerce is more established on Chinese apps, the live streaming functions currently offered by Facebook, Instagram and Twitter have limited capabilities for eCommerce.
 Merchants will need to be prepared to be creative to stay ahead of the curve on this one as it becomes more widespread in the West over the next 2 years.

-For the company, chat commerce of this kind is time-consuming and costly as it requires a dedicated specialist to answer questions personally, and customers are liable to reach out at any time of the day or night with any kind of question.
+For the company, chat commerce of this kind is time consuming and costly as it requires a dedicated specialist to answer questions personally, and customers are liable to reach out at any time of the day or night with any kind of question.
 Text-only conversational commerce also has limited usefulness for consumers who are used to seeing product images on shopping websites.
-To maximise the effectiveness of chat commerce, merchants should:
+To maximize the effectiveness of chat commerce, merchants should:

 Use the latest developments in Artificial Intelligence (AI) by using bots to speak to users, at least for part of their conversation.
 This is more cost-effective for many brands, and works best when there is a specific set of queries to funnel customers through, and if you don’t try to hide the fact that it’s a robot talking and not a human being.
 AI is also good for chat because robots can answer users in almost every known language, unlike human respondents.